MISTCLICK/mistclick-a-astro/src/content/non-blogposts/projects.md

 Well, obviously.
 I really wanted to actually ship something with Astro, so I started working on this website.
 I used my previous experience and I hope to extend my knowledge of SEO with this project.
 I hope to find some other purpose for this project other than what it already is.
 My short-term goals right now look something like this:

-- Improve and figure out SEO in general
+- Improve and figure out SEO in general beyond what's already done (robots.txt, a sitemap and page previews for social media)
 - Implement pagination at [/blog](/blog) once I made more than 10 posts
 - Maybe add a newsletter?
 - Figure out some kind of client-side functionality.
 Do I even need it?
 If so, what could I offer to the user?